Rochdale squandered a one nil lead at Southend United on Saturday and left Roots Hall empty handed.

 Assombalonga tested the Dale goal again shortly after with a point blank close range effort which forced Lillis into a fantastic reaction save to keep out the striker out.

-Just moments later up the other end, Rhys Bennett, who was in fine form during the half, did well to blast a clearance over the bar from less than six yards out to stave off the danger after Assombalonga fired the ball low across the face of goal for two in running Shrimpers.
+Up the other end and just moments later, Rhys Bennett, who was in fine form during the half, did well to blast a clearance over the bar from less than six yards out to stave off the danger after Assombalonga fired the ball low across the face of goal for two inrunning Shrimpers.

 On 37 minutes it looked as though Bobby Grant had broken the deadlock with a free kick, but much to his disappointment, his low drive went within inches of the target and rippled the side netting on its way past the upright.